bhdicaire/macSetup/doc/bareMetal.md

 	* deletes the firmware password.
 You'll need the current one to delete it, of course. sudo firmwarepasswd -delete

+OS X updates and Xcode Command Line Tools</summary>

+The fastest way to find {command options|code pieces} you need :)

+As we will be formatting the hard drive which will wipe all information, it’s prudent to backup any important files along with your current profile.

+For example, I’m using make backup to copy a few important files to a git folder on my Dropbox folder and pushing the update to my (GitHub repository)[https://github.com/bhdicaire/macSetup].
+We can’t be to cautious.
 ## Author

 Benoît H. Dicaire, http://github.com/BHDicaire, @BHDicaire, BH@Dicaire.com, http://BHDicaire.com/